namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/fireee.gif)

-I was making my classmates play this game in its early stages and none of them really tried to check the fact that you can go in below and pop up from above like you can in snake.
+I was making my classmates play this game in the early stages and none of them really tried to check the fact that you can go in below and pop up from above like you can in snake.
 So my next enemy was all about teaching the player that.

 Essentially all it does is spawn an entire row or column of bullets that start from either left, right, top, bottom most part of the screen and travel to the other side, and the only way to beat them is if you pop out from the other side (shoutout to [quantinium3](x.com/quantinium3) for still not being able to figure that out).